 Overdose Crisis in Savannah, GA

 It is no secret that America is in peril over its unhealthy relationship with opioids.
 The opioid epidemic has hit Georgia particularly hard.
-The overdose rate in Savannah, GA and throughout the state is becoming a crisis.
+The overdose rate throughout the city of Savannah, GA as well as the state is becoming a crisis.
 The abuse of over-the-counter prescriptions is contributing to the overdose rate.
 However, black market counterfeit fentanyl and cheap heroin are also guilty culprits.
 While usage is steady throughout the state, rural counties are seeing the greatest number of overdoses.
 The overdose rate in rural communities is likely due to lack of treatment access with a combined greater access to over-the-counter substances.

 Not unlike the rest of the United States, opioid-related fatalities in the state of Georgia have risen to match the rate seen of fatalities from motor vehicle accidents.
 If you have questions on what addiction may look like, look for these symptoms (although, not limited to):

 - Financial hardships